-Operations Manager Irene Bautista made an even larger donation to essential workers in her community after COVID restrictions meant canceling her daughter’s long-planned seventh birthday party.
-Bautista instead held a more pared-back gathering and donated the food meant to feed over 100 party guests to local police officers, all with her daughter’s permission.
-“She understands the situation, and in fact, she approved helping out others instead of throwing her a party,” she said.
+Operations Manager Irene Bautista made a large donation to essential workers in her community after restrictions meant cancelling her daughter’s long-planned seventh birthday party.
+Bautista instead held a small gathering and donated the food meant to feed over 100 party guests to local police officers.
+A proud mom Irene says her daughter “understood the situation, and in fact, approved helping out others instead of throwing her a party”

-Bautista’s husband Ruff, who works alongside his wife, said that physical fitness has become increasingly important for the family.
+Irene’s husband Ruff, who works alongside his wife at Livable, said that physical fitness has become increasingly important for the family.
 They invested in a home treadmill to be active at home, which Ruff believes leads him to be an even more productive worker.
-“We are doing our best to stay fit to be able to work better for the company,” he said.
+“We are doing our best to stay fit to be able to work better for the Livable team,” he said.

 Account Executive Sarah Hoverson agreed that going for socially distant runs and setting up a home yoga studio has been essential to keeping a constructive and optimistic mindset.
-“They have helped me stay connected to my body, especially through breath and movement together,” she said.
-“It helps me practice gratitude and appreciation for my health and having an able body.”
+“They have helped me stay connected to my body, especially through breath and movement together, it helps me practice gratitude and appreciation for my health and having an able body”